Skip to content

 The existing abstraction of quantity_point already captures the origin.

 The key design decision is that bounds are a property of the origin, not of the (quantity, unit, rep) triple.
-This follows naturally from the affine-space model: the numerical displacement from an origin is bounded by the physics of that origin's frame, not by the choice of unit or representation.
+This follows from the observation that the numerical displacement from an origin is bounded by the physics of that origin's frame, not by the choice of unit or representation.

 Concretely, bounds are expressed as a variable template specialization: